Bitcaster/helm-charts/README.md

 # Bitcaster Helm Charts

-Forks of existent or own charts.
+Forks of existent or self developed charts.
 The code is provided as-is with no warranties.

 ## Usage